-Chimney Peak Trail is a 19 mile out and back trail located near Cascadia, OR that offers scenic views and is rated as difficult.
-The trail is primarily used for hiking and is accessible year-round.
+Chimney Peak Trail is a 23.6 mile moderately trafficked out and back trail located near Cascadia, OR that features a lake and is rated as difficult.
+The trail is primarily used for hiking, walking, nature trips, and birding and is accessible year-round.

 Directions from Sweet Home: Travel east on Hwy. #20 for 23.3 miles and turn left on Forest Road 2041 (Soda Fork.)
 Stay on 2041 for 12 miles to spur road 646 and turn right.
 The trailhead is at the end of the spur road.